 Current Status

-However, on February 2, 2024, the Biden Administration’s DOJ filed another motion for a stay and a petition for a writ of mandamus at the Ninth Circuit.
-This is an extreme legal tactic used by the Trump Administration to subvert the normal legal process, prevent the case from proceeding to trial, and silence the voices of young people seeking to highlight the injustice of climate change at the hands of the United States government.
-The Trump administration used this delay tactic a record six times, and now Biden’s DOJ has followed in their footsteps and filed it for an unprecedented seventh time.
+However, on February 2, 2024, the Biden Administration’s DOJ filed an unprecedented seventh petition for a writ of mandamus at the Ninth Circuit and a motion for a stay.
+A writ of mandamus is an extreme legal tool meant for only the most dire of exigent circumstances, misused by the Trump Administration at record levels to subvert the normal legal process, prevent the case from proceeding to trial, and silence the voices of young people seeking to highlight the injustice of climate change at the hands of the United States government.

 On April 19, 2024, Judge Ann Aiken rebuked the DOJs attempts to silence the 21 youth plaintiffs when she filed an answer to the DOJs seventh Petition for Writ of Mandamus and denied the DOJ’s motion to stay the case while the Ninth Circuit considers the mandamus request.